 Manufacturers shall ensure that type approval procedures for verifying conformity of production; in-service conformity; anti-tampering, security and cybersecurity; and manipulation devices and manipulation strategies are met.

-[In addition, the technical measures taken by the manufacturer must be such as to ensure that the tailpipe are effectively limited, pursuant to this Regulation, throughout the normal life of the vehicles under normal conditions of use.
-Therefore, in-service conformity measures shall be checked for a period of up to [ten years or 200,000 km], whichever comes first.]
+In addition, the technical measures taken by the manufacturer must be such as to ensure that the tailpipe emissions are effectively limited, pursuant to this Regulation, throughout the lifetime of the vehicles under the test conditions specified in this Regulation, UN Regulation No. 154 and UN Regulation No. 168.
+For this Regulation the lifetime consists of the main lifetime extended by the additional lifetime.
+For vehicles in the additional lifetime, a durability multiplier of 1.2 for adjusting the emission limits for gaseous pollutants shall be used.
+Therefore, in-service conformity measures shall be checked for a period of up to ten years or 200,000 km, whichever comes first.

 In-service conformity shall be checked, in particular, for tailpipe emissions as tested against emission limits set out in UN Regulation No. 154.

 5.1.2.
-The manufacturer shall equip vehicles so that the components likely to affect emissions are designed, constructed and assembled so as to enable the vehicle, in normal use, to comply with this Regulation.
+Manufacturers shall design, construct and assemble vehicles to comply with this Regulation, UN Regulation No. 154 and UN Regulation No. 168.

 5.1.3.
 Reserved